Painting your own home can be a huge money saver, but it takes a great deal of commitment and perseverance to get it right the first time.

 Television shows have made painting homes look super easy.
 It is always a group of friends sharing pizza and painting using a roller or a paint brush.
 However, what these shows do not showcase is the prep work.

 Prep work often takes way more effort than the actual painting.
 It’s also not rewarding.
 There is nothing satisfying about sanding surfaces and protecting furniture with plastic.
 Therefore, the first thing you need to do before you get started is setting the expectations straight.
-Prepare yourself for hours of removing power outlets, scraping old paint, sanding rough patches, and protecting areas with tapes and sheets.
+Prepare yourself for hours of removing power outlets, scraping old paint, sanding rough patches, and protecting areas with tapes and sheets and taking care of any sheet metal bending.

 If you don’t care for doing these necessary painting tasks, it’s best to throw in the towel before you begin and hire an exterior or interior paint service, now.
 You really don’t want to start painting your home and call in help midway.
 If you are okay with the prep work, then you are ready to take on the task.
 You just need to do complete research on where to purchase the tools and which paint brand is perfect for your home painting job.
 There are different types of paints specialized in each part of the house.
 You can find the best bathroom and ceiling paints on OccupyTheFarm for your buying guide.
 Here’s what you need to get started.